hungovercoders/platform.teamconfig/teamlinks/readme.md

 # Readme

-This would be a link to the readme of the codebase that has been linked on.
+This would be a link to the readme of the codebase that the link is relevant to.